ATunaMelt/inventory-api/README.md

 # inventory-api

-An example of an inventory management api
+An example of an inventory management system api.